 On the river, extract value when you have a hand.
 Make that massive value bet.
 Don’t be afraid to go all in.
 Your loose image means opponents are more likely to think you’re bluffing than if you were a nit or a fish, so they’ll defend against your bet and pay you off.

-Looking to play online poker for real money?
-At BetMGM, you can enjoy every type of poker, from cash games to sit-and-gos and online poker tournaments.
-Simply register and join in the fun.
-At the same time, there’s a wealth of online casino games for you to explore, from purely chance-based slots to classic casino table games like blackjack and roulette.
-Enjoy yourself responsibly.
+Looking to play poker with real money?
+At BetMGM, there’s every type of poker to enjoy, from cash games to sit-and-gos and online poker tournaments.
+Simply register to claim a generous online poker welcome bonus and join in the fun.

 Are There Hands That LAGs Never Play?